11 Ways for High Earners to Reduce Taxable Income [2023]

 2. Roth IRA Conversions

-Roth IRAs are tax-free retirement accounts that can help you to reduce your tax burden and save money on your taxes, even if you are in one of the top brackets.
+Roth IRAs are tax-free retirement accounts that can help you reduce your tax burden and save money on your taxes, even if you’re in one of the top brackets.
 Unlike a traditional IRA, Roth IRA contributions are made from post-tax income.
-That means you will pay taxes before you contribute but not when you withdraw.
+That means you’ll pay taxes before you contribute but not when you withdraw.

 That might not seem like an advantage, but it is.
 Any income earned on money in your Roth IRA is also tax-free.
 You can even roll over the money in a traditional IRA or a 401(k) into a Roth IRA and reap the same benefits.

-Some of the best times to do a Roth IRA conversion are when you have had a year with less income than the previous year or when you have retired and are temporarily in a lower tax bracket.
-This strategy makes sense if you can wait until the age of 72 to make mandatory withdrawals.
-We like to suggest this option to our clients because it is easy to overlook, especially when people are focused on tax deductions as a way of reducing their taxable income.
+Some of the best times to do a Roth IRA conversion are when you’ve had a year with less income than the previous year or when you have retired and are temporarily in a lower tax bracket.
+This strategy makes sense if you can wait until the age of 73 to make Required Minimum Distributions (RMDs).
+We like to suggest this option to our clients because it’s easy to overlook, especially when people are focused on tax deductions as a way of reducing their taxable income.

 3. Buy Municipal Bonds

-Municipal bonds might not be the most glamorous investment, but we often recommend tax-exempt bonds to our high-income clients.
+Municipal bonds might not be the most glamorous investment but can be a good option for high-income earners.
 When you buy a municipal bond, you lend money to the issuer in exchange for set interest payments throughout the bond.
 At the end of the period, the bond is mature, and the original investment is returned to the buyer.

 The income from tax-exempt bonds is usually exempt from all income taxes, including federal, state, and local taxes.
 Even the interest payments from the income may be exempt from taxes.